 Take a minute here to also identify which personas use social media the most actively, as this will impact the content you share and the channels you use.

-Channel preference can vary widely by age group- according to our 2020 research with IEEE GlobalSpec, engineers under 35 place the most value on YouTube, while engineers 66+ find professional community networks most valuable.
+with IEEE GlobalSpec shows channel preference can vary widely by age group.
+According to our 2020 research, engineers under 35 place the most value on YouTube, while engineers 66+ find professional community networks most valuable.

 2. Review Historical Performance & Metrics